+Observe the following precautions.
 Failure to do so may result in death or serious injury.

-- 1 Do not allow children to enter the trunk.
-If a child is accidentally locked in the trunk, they could have heat exhaustion or suffocate. - 1 Do not allow a child to open or close the trunk lid.
-Doing so may cause the trunk lid to operate unexpectedly, or cause the child's hands, head, or neck to be caught by the closing trunk lid.
+- Do not leave children alone in the luggage compartment.
+If a child is accidentally locked in the luggage compartment, they could have heat exhaustion. - Do not allow a child to open or close the back door.
+Doing so may cause the back door to operate unexpectedly, or cause the child's hands, head, or neck to be caught by the closing back door.